BEARUBC/gpm/README.md

 cd <REPOSITORY>
 cargo run

-# Command you must add for when you are using pi for actuation of arm vs not using Pi
+# Command you must add for when you are using a buttom for actuation of arm vs not using EMG Module
 ```
 ## File Structure
 ```